geez0219/website-ng/src/assets/branches/r1.0/tutorial/advanced/t04_trace.md

 ```

 ## Customizing Trace
-In [Tutorial 7](https://github.com/TortoiseHam/fastestimator/blob/tutorials/summary/tutorial/beginner/t07_estimator.ipynb) in the beginner section, we talked about the basic concept and structure of trace and used few Traces from Fastestimator.
+In [tutorial 7](./tutorials/beginner/t07_estimator) in the beginner section, we talked about the basic concept and structure of trace and used few Traces from Fastestimator.
 We can also customize a Trace to suit our needs.
 Let's look at an example of a custom trace implementation.

 ### Example
 We can utilize traces to calculate any custom metric needed for mintoring or controlling training.
 Below, we implement a trace for calculating F-beta score of our model.